Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Main Results and Discussion

-It is worth mentioning that delayed and imperfect CSIT may occur when the CSI feedback is lagging behind the variations of the channel, and the feedback CSI has errors.
-We compare our the DoF region of imperfect CSIT in \eqref{region} with the DoF region of delayed and imperfect CSIT in \eqref{Delayed} in Fig. 3 with 4 parameters.
-Fig. 3 shows that the DoF region of delayed and imperfect CSIT is contained in the DoF region of imperfect CSIT.
+It worth mentioning that delayed CSIT with errors may occur when the CSI feedback is lagging behind the variations of the channel, and the feedback has distortion.
+To show the difference, we compare the DoF region of imperfect CSIT \eqref{region} with the DoF region of delayed CSIT with errors \eqref{Delayed} in Fig. 3 with 4 parameters.
+It can be seen from Fig. 3 that the DoF region of delayed CSIT with errors is contained in the DoF region of imperfect CSIT, for the considered parameters.
+This shows the hindering effect of delayed CSIT, compared with no delayed one.

 \end{remark}